Guess what? They can tell when your kid has had too much screen time

-Not surprisingly, a lot of teachers spoke to the importance of eating a healthy breakfast, being on time for school and getting a decent night’s sleep.
+Not surprisingly, a lot of teachers spoke about the importance of eating a healthy breakfast, being on time for school, and getting a decent night’s sleep.
 Here are a few other helpful tips:

 “Don’t delay drop off for little ones.
 Give a big hug and kiss and get out the door.
 Lingering only leads to upset kids.”—Early elementary teacher